manzt/anywidget/rfcs/0001-widget-composition-and-signals.md

 };
 ```

-When both a return callback and `signal` are present, the host MUST invoke the return callback first, then abort the signal.
+When both a return callback and `signal` are present, the host MUST wire the return callback to run as part of the signal's `abort` event — i.e., signal abort triggers the cleanup callback.

 ### 2. `initialize` MAY return exports